332ndAEF/training-materials/airmanship/airfield-vfr-comms.md

 Dragon 11: "Incirlik Traffic, Dragon 11, 5 South-East at 1500, will enter a left break for 23, Incirlik"*

-When you're entering the airfield landing pattern, or have reached initials for your break:
+When you're entering the airfield landing pattern, or have reached initial for your break:

-Dragon 11: "Incirlik Traffic, Dragon 11, initials for 23, Incirlik"*
+Dragon 11: "Incirlik Traffic, Dragon 11, initial for 23, Incirlik"*

 Remember, you're in charge of your airplane.
 You can make a straight in approach from 10 miles out if you want to, the most important thing is to clearly communicate your intentions and to avoid other air traffic.

 #### A word about overhead breaks at non-towered airfields:

-If you're approaching the airfield from the downwind initials (meaning the closest end of the runway to you is the active runway), make your break call at the upwind end of the runway, then one more call when you're 45 degrees past the touchdown point to turn final.
+If you're approaching the airfield from initial (meaning the closest end of the runway to you is the active runway), make your break call at the upwind end of the runway, then one more call when you're 45 degrees past the touchdown point to turn final.

 Dragon 11: *"Incirlik Traffic, Dragon 11, left break, full stop, Incirlik"*
 <br>
 Dragon 11: *"Incirlik Traffic, Dragon 11, final, gear down, Incirlik"*

-If you're approaching the airport from the upwind side (opposite side of the active runway), proceed instead directly into the downwind leg from initials, with the same call at 45 degrees past the touchdown point.
+If you're approaching the airport from the upwind side (opposite side of the active runway), proceed instead directly into the downwind leg, with the same call at 45 degrees past the touchdown point.

 Dragon 11: *"Incirlik Traffic, Dragon 11, downwind, full stop, Incirlik"*
 <br>
 Dragon 11: *"Incirlik Traffic, Dragon 11, final, gear down, Incirlik"*

-Remember, initials is a point 5nm from the field, in line with the extended runway centerline, between 1000 and 2000ft AGL, and on runway heading +-3 degrees.
+Remember, initial is a point 3-5nm from the field, in line with the extended runway centerline, between 1000 and 2000ft AGL, and on runway heading +-3 degrees.